rebahozkoc/note-bridge/README.md

 ## Usage

-# Messenger
+> Messenger
 The Messenger requires users to be logged-in into their accounts.
 After log-in it will show up in the navigation bar.

 The main features are:
--Send Messages.
+- Send Messages.
--Add new Contacts.
+- Add new Contacts.
--Share your Events to your contacts.
+- Share your Events to your contacts.
--Automatic update of received messages.
+- Automatic update of received messages.
--For chats which aren't the selected chat you can see the number of received messages which haven't been seen yet.
+- For chats which aren't the selected chat you can see the number of received messages which haven't been seen yet.

 To check everything we need 3 users and one post.